ltubia/run_analysis/CODEBOOK.md

 ####Description:
 According to "Getting and Cleaning Data" course project requirements, this function consumes several text files within a zip compressed file that represents data collected from the accelerometers from the Samsung Galaxy S smartphone and creates a text file containing a tidy data set, calculating average of std and mean measures grouped by activity and subject.
-Below, You'll be able to find a more detailed explanation about input and output data respectively.
+Below, You'll be able to find a more detailed explanation about [Input](https://www.github.com) and output data respectively.

 ####Input data:
 Input data represents data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: